 The colloidal silver method works in much the same way.
 Very small concentrations of colloidal silver (which is pure silver) are put into distilled water.
 This water is then sprayed onto female marijuana plants during the flowering cycle.
 It reacts with the plants so that they start producing the same pollen sacs you might see during rodelization (or normally on males).
 Again, the difference in this case is that genetic material in the pollen is completely female and, thus, will be more prone to producing female marijuana seeds.

 There are obvious reasons as to why anyone would want to try either of these methods.
-Ensuring that your crop is full of the THC-laden females on a consistent basis is something that most growers won’t pass up.
-But, it’s also a good way to ensure that you get high-quality, sinsemilla bud with a large portion of your marijuana crop.
-You don’t have to pay for marijuana seeds, you don’t have to worry about getting too many males, and you can just keep growing high-quality smoke indefinitely.
+Ensuring that your crop is full of the THC-laden females on a consistent basis is something that most growers won't pass up.
+But, it's also a good way to ensure that you get high-quality, sinsemilla bud with a large portion of your marijuana crop.
+You don't have to pay for marijuana seeds, you don't have to worry about getting too many males, and you can just keep growing high-quality smoke indefinitely.
+Get a free guide about growing marijuana at this link here.

 How to Perform Rodelization To Make Feminized Marijuana Seeds